asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

       $ref: '#/components/messages/myMessage'
 ```

-In this example, `myChannel` channel is available only on `mqtt-test` server.
+In this example, the `myChannel` channel is only available on the `mqtt-test` server.